borjatur/data-lakes-proposal/Background.md

 * https://hackernoon.com, https://medium.com small pills easy to digest about a good variety of tech topics
 * https://www.udemy.com, the site where I look for structured learning paths
 * https://www.youtube.com, it might take long to find good resources but there are a lot free content out there
+* https://stackoverflow.com, one classic in the coding community

 ## Last 3-5 articles/decks/videos/tweets/podcasts that have managed to caught your attention